danieljbae/manim-projects/README.md

 > 1. Figure out why .gif files are slowed down
 > 2. Sync animations with Psuedocode
-> 3. Add Projects to JS/React Website to view all algorithms
+> 3. Add Projects to Web App to view all algorithms

 ## Dependencies